fivetran/dbt-language-server/README.md

-# dbt Wizard
+# Wizard for dbt Core (TM)\*

-Working with [dbt Core](https://www.getdbt.com/) in Visual Studio Code using the Fivetran dbt Wizard extension accelerates your first-time environment setup with dbt Core, and optimizes your continual development of transformation pipelines.
+Working with [dbt Core](https://www.getdbt.com/) in Visual Studio Code using the Fivetran Wizard for dbt Core (TM) extension accelerates your first-time environment setup with dbt Core, and optimizes your continual development of transformation pipelines.
 This extension is designed primarily for BigQuery destinations, but support for other warehouses is in development.

 Note: Turning on [Auto Save](https://code.visualstudio.com/docs/editor/codebasics#_save-auto-save) is strongly recommended.
-This feature enables near real-time query preview, auto-completion, and error highlighting with dbt Wizard.
+This feature enables near real-time query preview, auto-completion, and error highlighting with Wizard for dbt Core (TM).

+> \*dbt Core is a trademark of dbt Labs, Inc. All rights therein are reserved to dbt Labs, Inc. Fivetran Transformations is not a product or service of or endorsed by dbt Labs, Inc.

 ## Table of Contents